project-sunbird/project-sunbird.github.io/pages/features-documentation/user_type.md

 ## Public
-A user having registered credentials on Sunbird.
-A registered user can be a learner or an instructor.
-To consume any content on Sunbird, the user must be registered on the portal by their respective organisation admins.
+A Public User is any user who is registered with their credentials on Sunbird.
+They have permissions to view and use content, and manage their own profile on the Sunbird platform.
+For example: a learner or an instructor.

 <b>User Role Matrix for a Public User</b>